gr2m/helpdesk/README.md

 # helpdesk

-Answering all your GitHub API/automation questions live at twitch.tv/gregorcodes
+Answering all your (and some of my own) GitHub API/automation questions live at [twitch.tv/gregorcodes](https://www.twitch.tv/gregorcodes)